rehierl/node-tree-outliner/1-1-4-node-trees/1-1-path-of-nodes.md

 * all sequence-based definitions apply to paths
 * e.g. length-of, subsequence-of, prefix-of, ...
 * i.e. `(s subpath-of t) := (s subsequence-of t)`
+* note - a path can be understood to represent a graph

 Note that, unless specified otherwise, all paths in the current discussion are considered to be uni-directional paths in the direction of the underlying